MichaelFernandoKingLuise/Java-Based-Warnet-Management-System/README.md

-A Java-based internet cafe (warnet) management system.
-The project uses Apache Ant for build automation.
-It includes features for managing customer sessions and tracking usage.
-The front-end is basic and focuses on functionality
+A Java-based internet cafe (warnet) management system, built with Apache Ant for automated builds.
+The project offers features for managing customer sessions and tracking usage, with a simple front-end prioritizing functionality